rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ####Platforms

 * Windows Mobile/CE
-* Motorola Solutions Devices Only(Only compatible with DCR7000-x00)
+* Motorola Solutions Devices Only(Only compatible with DCR7000-x00)(Only compatible with DCR7000-x00)

 ###pinEntry